Autoimmune Diseases: The Role of Diet and Nutrition

 Treatment and Management – Autoimmune Diseases

-When it comes to treating autoimmune diseases, there are several approaches that can be taken depending on the specific disease and its severity.
+When it comes to treating autoimmune diseases, several approaches can be taken depending on the specific disease and its severity.
 In this section, I will discuss the most common treatments and management strategies used for autoimmune diseases.

 Medications and Therapies